abrahamjuliot/creepjs/README.md

 - signatures can be memorable descriptors
 - in low entropy browsers, a signature can signal to others that the fingerprint is shared

-## Formulas
+## Fingerprint Tracing Formulas

 ### Trust Score
-A failing trust score is unique and can be used to connect fingerprints.
+A failing trust score is unique

 - start at `100%`
 - less than 2 loose fingerprints: reward `20%` extra credit